cbehrends/MaterialUI_DotNetCore/README.md

 + There is a lot of usage of 'any'.
 This is only due to myself just now wrapping my head around TypeScript and not knowing the proper syntax to get all of type checking working properly.
-+ I in no way suggest that what I have here is best practice, but I'm hoping for some community support to get it that way
++ I don't suggest you to go down my route as it maybe not the best, I hope for some community support to help us out :)